Click to Skip Ahead

 Conclusion

 Most of the reasons your cat sits at your feet while you’re in the bathroom are harmless and sweet gestures.
-Cats can form strong bonds with their owners, and accompanying them into the bathroom is another way to be close to them, especially since they’re vulnerable on the toilet.
+Cats can form strong bonds with their owners, and accompanying them into the bathroom is another way to be close to them, as well as to enjoy the sounds of running water, cuddle up on the soft laundry, or hurry their owners up in order to get fed.

 However, if you suspect separation anxiety, it’s wise to have your vet check out your cat.
 Separation anxiety can be dealt with positively to improve your cat’s quality of life.
-If separation anxiety is not the issue, feel privileged that your cat loves you and wants to be near you, regardless of what you’re doing!
+If separation anxiety is not the issue, ensure your cat is feeling fulfilled in their environment, both physically and mentally, without experiencing any boredom.
+In many cases, your cat may actually be trying to tell you that they love you and want to be near you, regardless of what you’re doing!

 Featured Image Credit: Natasha Zakharova, Shutterstock